Chatty Café Scheme: Implementation in the United Kingdom

 The first Chatter & Natter table was set up in a cafe in Oldham, England, in 2017.
 The founder of the initiative and later director of the company, Alexandra Louise Hoskyn, is a social worker in the Learning Disability and Autism team in Oldham.
 The Chatty Cafe scheme soon found support by Costa Coffee and Sainsbury's, referring to the tables with varying terms, for example "talking tables", and was implemented in cafes across the country as well as in the United States.
 By 2023, there are over 1400 participating cafes around the world.

 The Oldham Borough Council discussed the scheme and noted that "libraries, leisure centres, and the local markets; health centres and hospitals run by the NHS; and pubs, cafes, shopping centres and retail parks run by business partners have potential to host such schemes".
 Other organizations supporting the scheme included Beefeater, Age UK, Mind, Campaign to End Loneliness, and Whitebread.
 Andy Street, mayor of the West Midlands county, campaigned for coffee shops and other venues to participate in the scheme.
 MP David Lammy referred to the scheme in his book Tribes in terms of his proposed 'encounter culture' for encouraging "meaningful engagement between people of different ages, ethnicities, backgrounds and places on an equal basis".

 Chatty Cafes run three afternoons a week.
 To overcome persons' hesitation to be the first at a table, the initiative created the role of an "ambassador" as a person to be present at a table a few hours a week.
 Additionally, the role of a "volunteer" was created, who visits various venues seeking feedback as to how the tables are going.

 During the COVID-19 pandemic in the United Kingdom, the scheme was extended to include telephone and video calls to combat isolation, matching volunteers with persons wanting a call on a weekly basis.
 Local social services have used the Chatty Cafe initiative as part of social prescribing.

 In September 2020, the Chatty Cafe Scheme joined the British government's Tackling Loneliness Network, a group of charities formed in spring 2020 as part of the government's plan to tackle loneliness and social isolation during the COVID-19 outbreak and period of social distancing.

-In 2023, there were approximately 600 venues across the United Kingdom.
+In 2023, there were approximately 600 venues across the United Kingdom, and at the end of the year 2025 approximately 700.